Russo-Ukrainian war: August 2014 Russian invasion

-After a series of military defeats and setbacks for the separatists, who united under the banner of "Novorossiya", Russia dispatched what it called a "humanitarian convoy" of trucks across the border in mid-August 2014.
-Ukraine called the move a "direct invasion".
-Ukraine's National Security and Defence Council reported that convoys were arriving almost daily in November (up to 9 convoys on 30 November) and that their contents were mainly arms and ammunition.
-Strelkov claimed that in early August, Russian servicemen, supposedly on "vacation" from the army, began to arrive in Donbas.

-By August 2014, the Ukrainian "Anti-Terrorist Operation" shrank the territory under pro-Russian control, and approached the border.
-Igor Girkin urged Russian military intervention, and said that the combat inexperience of his irregular forces, along with recruitment difficulties amongst the local population, had caused the setbacks.
+By August 2014, Ukrainian forces had regained a lot of the territory seized by the separatists.
+Igor Girkin ('Strelkov') urged direct Russian military intervention, and said that the combat inexperience of his irregular forces, along with recruitment difficulties amongst the local population, had caused the setbacks.
 He stated, "Losing this war on the territory that President Vladimir Putin personally named New Russia would threaten the Kremlin's power and, personally, the power of the president".

-In response to the deteriorating situation, Russia abandoned its hybrid approach, and began a conventional invasion on 25 August 2014.
-On the following day, the Russian Defence Ministry said these soldiers had crossed the border "by accident".
-According to Nikolai Mitrokhin's estimates, by mid-August 2014 during the Battle of Ilovaisk, between 20,000 and 25,000 troops were fighting in the Donbas on the separatist side, and only 40-45% were "locals".
+Strelkov said that in early August, Russian soldiers, supposedly on "vacation" from the army, began to arrive in Donbas.
+According to Nikolai Mitrokhin's estimates, by mid-August 2014 during the Battle of Ilovaisk, between 20,000 and 25,000 troops were fighting in the Donbas on the separatist side, and only 40–45% were "locals".

+Russia dispatched what it called a "humanitarian convoy" of trucks across the border on 22 August 2014.
+Ukraine's security service called this a "direct invasion" and said the trucks were being used to move weapons and bring the bodies of Russian soldiers out of Ukraine.

+Russia then began a more direct invasion of the Donbas.
 On 24 August 2014, Amvrosiivka was occupied by Russian paratroopers, supported by 250 armoured vehicles and artillery pieces.
-The same day, Ukrainian President Petro Poroshenko referred to the operation as Ukraine's "Patriotic War of 2014" and a war against external aggression.
 On 25 August, a column of Russian military vehicles was reported to have crossed into Ukraine near Novoazovsk on the Azov sea coast.
 It appeared headed towards Ukrainian-held Mariupol, in an area that had not seen pro-Russian presence for weeks.
-Russian forces captured Novoazovsk. and Russian soldiers began deporting Ukrainians who did not have an address registered within the town.
+The following day, the Russian Defence Ministry said these soldiers had crossed the border "by accident".
+Russian troops captured Novoazovsk and began deporting Ukrainians who did not have an address registered within the city.
 Pro-Ukrainian anti-war protests took place in Mariupol.
 The UN Security Council called an emergency meeting.